prettier/prettier-vscode/README.md

 **You have legacy linter settings in your VS Code config.
 They are no longer being used.**

 If you recieve this error message it means that one of the following settings were found in your VS Code config.
 Either in your global or workspace settings.
 These configuration options should be deleted.
-See [these instructions for linter configuration](#vs-code-eslint-and-tslint-integration).
+See [these instructions for linter configuration](#linter-integration).

 ```
 prettier.eslintIntegration
 prettier.tslintIntegration
 prettier.stylelintIntegration
 ```

+## Telemetry

+This extension uses Application Insights to track anonymous feature usage and version info.
+We don't record IP addresses or any other personally identifiable information.
+The reason we track this data is simply to help with prioritization of features.

+This extension respects the VS Code telemetry setting so if you have telemetry disabled in VS Code we will also not collect telemetry.
+See the [Visual Studio Code docs](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting) for information on how to disable telemetry.